aws-samples/application-migration-with-aws-workshop/workshop/content/cleanup/_index.en.md

    - Delete the **ApplicationMigrationWorkshop** stack

 When the **ApplicationMigrationWorkshop** stack is deleted, review your AWS Account and **delete all remaining resources that were created during this lab**.

+Additionally we would appreciate if you would provide <a href="https://amazonmr.au1.qualtrics.com/jfe/form/SV_0dfrnubGKXavgR7">anonymous feedback for this lab</a>.